Frequently asked questions and tips for applicants

 AHO are unable to advise of wait times however, the DCJ website outlines approximate wait times in your area via.
 These are only set as a guide.

-If it will be a long wait in the area where you want to live, you may need to discuss this with your housing provider and look at other locations with shorter wait times if this suits your circumstances
+If there is long wait in the area where you want to live, you may need to discuss this with your housing provider and look at other locations with shorter wait times.

 Experiencing homelesness